anaustinbeing/machine-learning/decision-tree/README.md

-This folder contains building and testing using DecisionTreeClassifier.
+This folder contains codes for building and testing using DecisionTreeClassifier.